EasylivingSoftwareSolution/ELSReact/README.md

 To get started with the ELS project, follow these installation steps:

-1.Go to the directory where you want to create your project and clone the repo:
+1. Go to the directory where you want to create your project and clone the repo:

 ```bash
 git clone https://github.com/EasylivingSoftwareSolution/ELSReact.git